 The human services field is perfect for students who want to help others in their careers.
 One of the most attractive qualities of human services jobs is that you don’t need an advanced degree to begin your career.
-An associate degree like the one we offer is all you need for a wide variety of important jobs that cause positive change in communities.
-Here are just two examples:

 Case management aide